Rhonda Vincent: Solo career

 With the release of her album Back Home Again in 2000, Vincent returned to bluegrass with the goal of expanding both the musical reach and the accessibility of the genre.
 The International Bluegrass Music Association (IBMA) accorded her its Female Vocalist of the Year award for the years 2000 – 2006, plus IBMA Entertainer of the Year in 2001.
-The Society for Preservation of Bluegrass Music in America (SPBGMA) designated her its Entertainer of the Year for 2002 – 2006 inclusive.
-She also performs with her band, Rhonda Vincent & the Rage.
+The Society for Preservation of Bluegrass Music in America designated her its Entertainer of the Year for 2002 – 2006 inclusive.
+She also performs with her band, Rhonda Vincent and the Rage.

-On February 19, 2010, Vincent parted from Rounder Records, after ten years with the label.
-Vincent released "Taken", her debut album on her own label Upper Management Music on September 21, 2010.
-Featuring special guests like long-time friend Dolly Parton, Richard Marx and Little Roy Lewis, the album entered the Top Bluegrass Albums chart at No. 1.
+On February 19, 2010, Vincent left Rounder Records after 10 years with the label.
+Vincent released Taken, her debut album on her own label Upper Management Music on September 21, 2010.
+Featuring special guests including long-time friend Dolly Parton, Richard Marx, and Little Roy Lewis, the album entered the Top Bluegrass Albums chart at number one.

 On June 7, 2011, Vincent and Gene Watson released a duet album on Upper Management entitled Your Money and My Good Looks.
 The album entered the U.S. Billboard Top Country Albums chart at number 71.

 Sunday Mornin' Singin, an album of old-time gospel standards, was released on July 10, 2012.

-On April 1, 2017, Vincent's duet with a fellow country singer Richard Lynch was released as a track on Lynch's album "Mending Fences".
+On April 1, 2017, Vincent's duet with a fellow country singer Richard Lynch was released as a track on Lynch's album Mending Fences.

-During an appearance at the Grand Ole Opry on April 27, Vincent announced that she and Daryle Singletary had spent the previous months recording a duets album, with further details to follow during CMA week.
+During an appearance on the Grand Ole Opry on April 27, Vincent announced that Daryle Singletary and she had spent the previous months recording a duets album, with further details to follow during CMA week.
 She then introduced Singletary and the two performed a couple of George Jones and Tammy Wynette songs – "Golden Ring" and "One".

-It was her pivotal bluegrass album, “Back Home Again” on Rounder Records, that transformed Vincent into the All American Bluegrass Girl.
-She was crowned the New Queen of Bluegrass by “The Wall Street Journal” in 2000.
-She is a multi-award winner, with a 2017 Grammy for Best Bluegrass Album, an Entertainer of the Year 2001, Song of the Year 2004, and unprecedented seven consecutive Female Vocalist of the Year awards from the International Bluegrass Music Association 2000–2006.
+Her pivotal bluegrass album, Back Home Again on Rounder Records, transformed Vincent into the All-American Bluegrass Girl.
+She was crowned the New Queen of Bluegrass by The Wall Street Journal in 2000.
+She is a multiple-award winner, with a 2017 Grammy for Best Bluegrass Album, an Entertainer of the Year 2001, Song of the Year 2004, and unprecedented seven consecutive Female Vocalist of the Year awards from the International Bluegrass Music Association 2000–2006.

-Her powerful vocal style transcends the boundaries of bluegrass music, as evidenced in her collaboration with Dolly Parton on the Elton John / Bernie Taupin Tribute Project “Restoration” 2018.
+Her powerful vocal style transcends the boundaries of bluegrass music, as evidenced in her collaboration with Dolly Parton on the Elton John/Bernie Taupin Tribute Project “Restoration” 2018.
 She was invited to become a member of the Grand Ole Opry on February 28, 2020.